 \section{Acknowledgements}

 We thank our editor, Marko Bucyk, for his careful review and editing of the manuscript.
 The authors acknowledge the financial support received through the NSF’s CIM Expeditions award (CCF-1918549).
 P.~R.~acknowledges the financial support of Mike and Ophelia Lazaridis, Innovation, Science and Economic Development Canada (ISED), and the Perimeter Institute for Theoretical Physics.
 Research at the Perimeter Institute is supported in part by the Government of Canada through ISED and by the Province of Ontario through the Ministry of Colleges and Universities.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).

-We acknowledge Christian Lupien, Edouard Pinsolle, and the Institut quantique for their assistance with electrical characterization at cryogenic temperatures.
-We thank the Institute of Electronics, Microelectronics and Nanotechnology (IEMN) cleanroom engineers for their support with the fabrication of the devices.

-LN2 is a French-Canadian joint International Research Laboratory (IRL-3463) funded and co-operated by the Centre national de la recherche scientifique (CNRS), the Université de Sherbrooke, the Université de Grenoble Alpes (UGA), the École centrale de Lyon (ECL), and the Institut national des sciences appliquées de Lyon (INSA Lyon).
-It is supported by the Fonds de recherche du Québec -- Nature et technologie (FRQNT).
+LN2 is a French-Canadian joint International Research Laboratory (IRL-3463) funded and co-operated by the Centre National de la Recherche Scientifique (CNRS), the Universit\'e de Sherbrooke, the Universit\'e de Grenoble Alpes (UGA), the \'ecole Centrale de Lyon (ECL), and the Institut National des Sciences Appliqu\'ees de Lyon (INSA Lyon).
+It is supported by the Fonds de Recherche du Qu\'ebec -- Nature et Technologie (FRQNT).